 Version number (data) This version number is associated with data generated from the intrusion prevention engine and synchronized between both firewalls.
 It allows detecting incompatibilities when the cluster consists of firewalls in different versions.
 Version number (connections) This version number is associated with the protocol (and not data) used for the synchronization of data generated by the intrusion prevention engine.
 Version number (status) Version number of the algorithm used for determining the status (active/passive) of members of the cluster.
 License Specifies the type of license associated with HA (Master / Slave / None).
 Currently connected on Indicates the cluster member on which the administrator is connected.
 Boot partition Indicates which partition is used when the firewall starts up (main/backup).
 Backup partition version Specifies the firmware version installed on the backup partition.
 Backup partition date Indicates the last time the backup partition was updated.
 Firewall last started on Indicates the last time the firewall was started (format: YYYY-MM-DD HH:MM:SS).
 Last synchronization Indicates the last time the cluster was synchronized (format: YYYY-MM-DD HH:MM:SS).
 Last status change Indicates the last time the firewall's status (active/passive) was changed (format: YYYY-MM-DD HH:MM:SS).
 HA service This refers to the internal status of the HA management service on members of the cluster.
-The value of this field may be one of the following: Starting: initial status of the service when the firewall has just restarted.
-Waiting peer: during restart, the firewall goes into passive mode and attempts to contact the other member of the cluster.
+The value of this field may be one of the following: Starting: initial status of the service when the firewall has just restarted. • Waiting peer: during restart, the firewall goes into passive mode and attempts to contact the other member of the cluster.
 Synchronizing: when a firewall has restarted and managed to contact the other member of the cluster, the connection will start synchronizing.
 Running: the firewall is active.
 Ready: the firewall is passive and ready to switch to active if necessary.
-Peleate is a few months in the firewall is few at the other ways and heart in the few at the control of the few at th Reboot: before restarting, the firewall informs the other member about it before switching to passive.
+Paleott before readyting the firewall information about it before Reboot: before restarting, the firewall informs the other member about it before switching to passive.
 The status of its service will then be shown as Reboot.
 Down: before being shut down, the firewall informs the other member of the cluster about it.
 The status of its service will then be shown as Down.
 HA link IP address Firewall IP address presented by the interface dedicated to the main HA link.
 HA link status changed Indicates the last time the main HA link's status was changed (format: YYYY-MM-DD HH:MM:SS).
-Backup HA link IP address Firewall IP address presented by the interface dedicated to the backup HA link (N/A if no backup links have been defined in the cluster).
-Backup HA link status changed Indicates the last time the backup HA link's status was changed (format: YYYY-MM-DD HH:MM:SS).
+Backup HA link IP address Firewall IP address presented by the interface dedicated to the backup HA link (N/A in no backup links have been defined in the cluster).
+Backup HA link status changed Indicates the last time the backup HA link's status was changed (format: YYYY-MM-DE HH:MM:SS).

 No. of last SMC Indicates the revision number of the last configuration deployed via Stormshield deployment Management Center (N/A if the firewalls are not managed by an SMC server).
+1 -- ---